 All curriculums provide stimulating paths to intellectual, Christian and physical growth, from early childhood development programs and elementary school, through 8th grade.

-- Extracurricular and personal development subjects include art, music, band, computer proficiency, physical education, health and community service.
+Extracurricular and personal development subjects include art, music, band, computer proficiency (MAC), physical education, health and community service.

 Pilgrim Lutheran School maintains fully accredited academic programs through the following agencies.